spanner/radiant-taggable-extension/README.md

 Lots of functionality has been removed from this version so that I can refactor it.
 Some of that will appear in `paperclipped_taggable`, some in here, some in other extensions.

-There are basic tests now: not detailed with with reasonable coverage.
+There are basic tests now: not detailed but with reasonable coverage.
 Silly mistakes are getting less likely.

 ## Requirements